sudhirig/deckv3/DECK_IMPROVEMENT_PLAN.md

 **Estimated Total Enhancement Time**:
 - Minimum viable improvements: 8-12 hours (Priority 1 only)
 - Recommended package: 36-44 hours (Priorities 1-4)
-- Full premium package: 64-72 hours (All priorities)
+- Full platform showcase: 54-68 hours (Priorities 1-5 + Product)
+- Complete mother deck: 82-108 hours (All priorities including Act 6 & Product)

 **My Recommendation**: Start with Priority 1 (Credibility Boosters) as these will have the highest immediate impact on investor confidence.
 We can then iterate based on feedback.